megatron-uk/GogScraper/Readme.md

         * Defaults to MP4 containers

    * Gamelist.xml is updated automatically with new entries *or* updated metadata for each game.
+   * Can skip to a given letter in a directory of partially scraped games (i.e. start at 'S').
+   * Can scrape a single named game in a directory of partially scraped games.

 ---